project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/developer_installation.md

 ### Configure Backend Service Stack

-The Sunbird portal application is powered by a set of Service APIs.
-These Service API(s) run in a distributed environment.For instance, deploying the Sunbird to production; but for the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.
+The Sunbird portal application is powered by a set of service APIs.
+These API(s) run in a distributed environment, for instance: deploying the Sunbird to production.

+For the sake of simplicity and ease of debugging, you can also run these service API(s) locally on a single server.

-For now, let us configure the Sunbird portal to use a cloud instance of the Sunbird Service API(s).These APIs are hosted by project Sunbird and are used for testing and demonstration purposes.
+Configure your Sunbird portal to use a cloud instance of the Sunbird service API(s).These APIs are hosted by Sunbird and are used for testing and demonstration purposes.

-***Note***: The cloud instance of the API(s) hosted by Project Sunbird are not for production usage.
+***Note***: The cloud instance of the API(s) are not for production use.

 ### Edit the Application Configuration file

 Open `<PROJECT-FOLDER>/src/app/helpers/environmentVariablesHelper.js` in any available text editor.

-Once you open the file, ensure you enter the following values:
+Once you open the file, ensure you enter the following values are set:
 <pre>
     module.exports = {